Walked Passed Or Past And How To Check You Are Correct

 But the word past can change meaning depending on whether it is an adverb, adjective, noun, or preposition.

-Walked passed or past is one example of the challenge.
+Walked passed and walked past is one example of the challenge.

 The easiest way to get these two words right is to decide if you are using a verb.